 See our Policies page for details of how we demonstrate our accountability in line with the high standards required of a not-for-profit organisation managing public funds.

-We are business-led, meaning that our Board is made up private sector leaders alongside those from the public and social enterprise sectors; together these provide an essential steer to ensuring our strategies aim for what the business community needs to increase prosperity and productivity.
+That we are business-led, means that our Board is made up private sector leaders alongside those from the public and social enterprise sectors.
+Together these provide an essential steer to ensuring our strategies aim for what the business community needs to increase prosperity and productivity.

-Board members don’t receive any recompense for their time or expenses in their work with the LEP, and private sector members are recruited through an open advertising and interview process to encourage a broad cross-section of candidates.
+Board members receive no recompense for their their work with the LEP, and private sector members are recruited through an open advertising and interview process to encourage a broad cross-section of candidates.
 Their contribution to the economic community is a valuable resource which is unique to the LEPs, since they were set up in 2011.

 The LEP is an equal opportunities employer and welcomes applicants reflecting the diversity of the community, and we work within the framework of Somerset County Council’s Equality and Diversity Policy.